Sheela na Gig, Síla na Géige.

 I've done some major revisions to Síla na Géige - Sheela na Gig and Sacred Space.
 The text is only changed in a few places, but I have substantially changed my views on some of the historical theories concerning the Sheelas.
 I have also added a couple more photos (real, historical Sheelas on standing stones!) and updated some links.

 One of the fabulous things about the Internet, and this website, is that I'm now in touch with Sheela scholars from all over the world -- a gift I did not have when I wrote the original version of the article.
 Consequently, I'm now revising some of my theories.
-This is common in historical research, and Pagans will be glad to know that I am now questioning the possible biases of Ronald Hutton, who was a major source for my initial research.
+This is common in historical research, and readers may be glad to know that I am now questioning the possible biases of Ronald Hutton, who was a major source for my initial research.
 I now feel that Hutton has neglected key evidence.
 Whether this neglect is due to lack of awareness -- he, too, was dealing with a largely-unresearched area in writing about the Sheelas -- or due to the alleged anti-Pagan and anti-Woman agenda of which many feminist scholars have accused him, I cannot say.
 The problem may simply be that he tried to cover too much material at once, and so only skimmed the surface in some areas.

 What I will say about all of us doing research in this area, is that up until very recently very little was written about the Sheelas, and almost none of it from a scholarly viewpoint.
 In the US you could find almost nothing on them.
 And what little material was available was often heavily biased towards romantic fantasies.
 So perhaps, in an effort to bring some balance to the debate, there was a tendency, on my part, and Hutton's, to swing too far to the contradictory and more conservative of archaeological theories.